Sai-seetu/RAG/README.md

 # RAG

-Restaurant Chatbot using Retrieval-Augmented Generation (RAG) This project implements a RAG-based chatbot for answering restaurant-related queries using Llama-2-7B.
+Chatbot using Retrieval-Augmented Generation (RAG) This project implements a RAG-based chatbot for answering restaurant-related queries using Llama-2-7B.
 It combines retrieval-based search with LLM-generated responses to provide accurate and context-aware answers.

 Features